 Retirement accounts can present a number of challenges when trying to resolve an IRS debt.
 The IRS considers a retirement account as an asset in its collection analysis.
 The recent Scanlon v.
 Commissioner, T.C.
 Memo.
 2018-51, court case provides an opportunity to consider the impact of retirement assets on IRS collection matters.

 The Facts & Procedural History

 The Scanlon court case presents a common fact pattern.
 The taxpayers got behind in their estimated tax payments.
 The balance was sufficiently large that they did not have easy options for paying the liability.
 The IRS issued a lien notice, which the taxpayers contested by filing a collection due process hearing request.

-The taxpayers proposed by pay $3,000 per month as part of an installment agreement.
-The IRS Appeals Office evaluated the taxpayer’s ability to pay and determined that they could full pay the balance.
-Specifically, the IRS noted that the taxpayers retirement account could be liquidated to pay the unpaid tax in full.
+The taxpayers proposed to pay $3,000 per month as part of an installment agreement.
+The IRS Appeals Office evaluated the taxpayer’s ability to pay and determined that they could fully pay the balance.
+Specifically, the IRS noted that the taxpayer’s retirement account could be liquidated to pay the unpaid tax in full.

 The taxpayers did not want to liquidate the account as this would trigger an additional tax liability in the current year and they alleged that they could not do so given that they already had a $30,000 loan from the retirement account.
 The IRS asked for more information about whether the taxpayers could access the retirement account, but the taxpayers did not provide this information to the IRS.

 The IRS is authorized to consider retirement accounts in evaluating whether a taxpayer can pay their tax liabilities.
 This is specifically set out in the IRS’s policy manual.
 It should be noted that there is a difference between levying or taking retirement account assets and sustaining a lien filing because the taxpayer has a retirement account.

 Let’s consider the levy rules first.
 The IRS’s policy manual provides this guidance for levying on retirement account assets: